 Like everything in life, there is both good and bad to everything.
 No matter how awesome a composting toilet is, it is important to be aware of all of their Pros and Cons before making your final decision and purchase.

-First and foremost, composting toilets are extremely portable.
+- First and foremost, composting toilets are extremely portable.
 They are lightweight, easy to use, and you can take them away.
-Whether you go with a bucket system or one that has a waste compartment, you will have no trouble taking your compost toilet with you wherever you need to go.

 Best Composting Toilets Comparison Chart